i1li/i1li.github.io/README.md

 netlify dev
 ```

-### Light/Dark Mode Toggle
--   Allows users to switch between light & dark themes, enhancing accessibility & user preference.
--   Utilizes `localStorage` to persist the user's theme choice across sessions and `window.matchMedia` to detect & respect the system's preferred color scheme.

-### Zoom In/Out Functionality
--   Provides users with the ability to adjust the text size for better readability.
--   Dynamically adjusts the font size of key elements on the page based on user interaction, with the zoom level persisted in `localStorage`.

-### Full Screen Image Overlay
--   Responsive full screen overlay when user clicks to expand image, exits by clicking anywhere, pressing any key, or clicking "x"

 ### SPA Navigation & Content Loading
 -   Uses `netlify.toml` for hosting on Netlify, or `404.html` & `gh.js` for hosting on [GitHub Pages](https://i1li.github.io/).
 The later is a workaround for SPA support that uses redirects, thus is [not ideal for SEO](https://github.com/rafgraph/spa-github-pages#seo).
 -   Enables seamless navigation within the application without full page reloads, improving the user experience.